José Antonio Echeverría

 José Antonio Echeverría Bianchi (July 16, 1932 – March 13, 1957) was a Cuban prominent figure in the Cuban Revolution against President Fulgencio Batista.
-Echeverría was the President of the Federation of University Students (Federación Estudiantil Universitaria - FEU) and a founding member of the militant organization Directorio Revolucionario 13 de Marzo.
+Echeverría was the President of the University Student Federation (Federación Estudiantil Universitaria – FEU) and a founding member of the militant organization Directorio Revolucionario 13 de Marzo.
 He is known for his role in the attack on the Presidential Palace and the Radio Reloj radio station of Cuba.
-Echeverría's nickname was "Manzanita," which means "Little Apple."
+Echeverría's nickname was "Manzanita," which means "Little Apple".